Looking to have a huge head start when you travel to Mexico?

-But that’s why we’re going to give you a brief introduction to the country’s unique version of Spanish—and by the time we’re done, you’ll be able to understand a full conversation between two Mexicans.
+But that’s why I’m going to give you a brief introduction to the country’s unique version of Spanish—and by the time we’re done, you’ll be able to understand a slang-filled conversation between two Mexicans.

 Before we jump right into the slang, let’s take a look at some of the general characteristics of Mexican Spanish.

 Some Basic Information on Mexican Spanish

 Here’s the good news: If you began learning Spanish in school somewhere in the United States, Mexican Spanish is most likely the style you’re already familiar with.

 But if you’re from another part of the world or have just been studying independently, here’s what you need to know:

 - In Mexican Spanish, the pronoun tú is used for the second-person familiar form.
 This means that Mexicans use tú as the singular “you” in informal settings, such as with friends or family.
 This is opposed to the pronoun vos that’s used in parts of Central and South America.

 - As in the rest of Latin America, the pronoun vosotros isn’t used in Mexican Spanish.
 If you’ve been learning the variety of Spanish spoken in Spain, you’ve come to know vosotros as the familiar way to say “you” when referring to a group of people.
 In Mexican Spanish, this form is never used.
 Mexicans use ustedes even in informal settings.

 - Mexican Spanish features more loanwords from English than other national dialects.
 In Mexico, what you do in your spare time isn’t a pasatiempo but rather a hobby (pronounced with the English “h” sound!).
 A reality television show is simply a reality.
 If you’re trying out a new style, you might be asked about your nuevo look… and the list goes on.